Decentralized Optimization over Time-Varying Row-Stochastic Digraphs

-We illustrate the performance of Algorithm~\ref{alg:3.1} with a simple numerical simulation, demonstrating that the procedure converges exponentially fast to average consensus over various time-varying networks using row-stochastic matrices (see Figure~\ref{fig:right-wrap}).
-A node-wise implementation of Algorithm~\ref{alg:3.1} is provided in Algorithm~\ref{alg:PWM}.
+where the last equation holds because we choose $z_i^{(0)}=x_i$ and $W^{(0)}=I_n$.
+A decentralized implementation of recursion~\eqref{eq-z-update} is given by Algorithm~\ref{alg:PWM}.
 We name this algorithm PULM (Pull with Memory) because gossiping with a row-stochastic matrix is commonly referred to as a ``pull'' operation, and our method additionally requires each node to store and update its distribution vector $w_i^{(k)}$, which serves as a ``memory'' of the mixing process.
-The following theorem establishes that \textsc{PULM} achieves monotonic and exponentially fast convergence.